-The world is a panorama before us; and we, on the sense-level from the day of our birth, are absorbing impressions from it, perpetually increasing our subconscious reservoir.
-Approximately 80 percent of these impressions come in through the eyes, and through the ears about 14 percent.
-The rest enter via the other senses, by taste when eating rich foods and getting engrossed in their enjoyment, by the smell of various fragrances and odors, etc. The life we live, therefore, is a superficial one; and we have become the superficial image of it.
-Forgotten is the existence of an inner life; forgotten is the inner way to it.
+THE WORLD is a panorama before us, and we, on the sense-level from the day of our birth, are absorbing impressions from it, perpetually increasing our subconscious reservoir.
+Approximately 80 per cent of these impressions come in through the eyes, and through the ears about 14 per cent.
+The rest enter via the other senses; by taste when eating rich foods and getting engrossed in their enjoyment, by the smell of various fragrances and odors, etc. The life we live therefore is a superficial one, and we have become the superficial image of it.